John Seeberg

 Recommended with Reservations

-Salty Cat wet canned cat food receives the Cat Food Advisor rating, 3.5 stars.
+Salty Cat wet product range is made of two recipes which both receive the Cat Food Advisor rating, 3 stars.

 This small range of recipes provides good protein content derived from species appropriate meat.
 Protein is above average, but so too is carbohydrate content.
 Vitamins and minerals have been added to ensure that this food delivers a good diet option.